JSLee0920/saas-landing-page/README.md

 ```
 This is a simple SaaS landing page with GSAP animation.

-I used the design and code from Frontend Tribe.
-Here's the video https://youtu.be/ZZqIR0ru0I4?si=pOhgX_i-zLZmkS6G.
+I used the design and code from the youtuber, Frontend Tribe.
+Here's his video https://youtu.be/ZZqIR0ru0I4?si=pOhgX_i-zLZmkS6G from Frontend Tribe

 I have made some changes to the code but the design still remain the same.